Why all of a Sudden is Everyone Deficient in Vitamin D?

 Giving the body artificial or hormone replacement therapy has never been a good idea.
 The best way to help the bodies hormonal system is to find out which glands need support and give the body the nutritional supplements (whole food supplements) it needs to strengthen the system.

 Meanwhile, its been found that testosterone supplementation is now linked to heart risk.
 Not surprising.
-Here is an article Testosterone treatment linked to Heart Risks.
+Here is an article: Testosterone treatment linked to Heart Risks.
 Check our article on HRT – Hormone Replacement Therapy

 A Balanced Diet – How do you start?